Tellusant/docs/articles-posts/consulting-firm-productivity.md

 There is a sad state of affairs at the large management consulting firms—MBB.¹ Not the quality of deliverables.
 The lack of productivity is the issue.

-I was a partner at a Big 3 firm and I worked in parallel with all three over the past decade.
+I was a partner at McKinsey & Company and I worked in parallel with all three over the past decade.
 I am not impressed by how they create their deliverables.
 Methods are largely stuck in the 20th century.
 Most work is manual with Excel-PowerPoint-email.
 The level of automation is low.
 When I am exposed to their internal processes, they look dysfunctional.

 This is borne out by the numbers.
 All three have declining revenue per employee² over the past decade.
 (I also checked against total consulting in the US which also has a productivity decline.)